Messianic Age: Islam

 He will live for several years, marry, have children, and will be buried in the fourth spot next to the Islamic prophet Muhammad and the first two caliphs Abu Bakr and Omar under the Green Dome in the Masjid Nabawi, Medina.

 A hadith in Sahih Bukhari (Sahih al-Bukhari, 4:55:658) says:

 Allah's Apostle said "How will you be when the son of Mary descends amongst you and your Imam is from amongst you."

-Very few scholars outside of mainstream Islam reject all the quotes (hadith) attributed to Muhammad that mention the second return of Jesus, the Dajjal and Imam Mahdi, believing that they have no Quranic basis.
+A minority of scholars outside of mainstream Islam reject all the quotes (hadith) attributed to Muhammad that mention the second return of Jesus, the Dajjal and Imam Mahdi, believing that they have no Quranic basis.
 However, Quran emphatically rejects the implication of termination of Jesus' life when he was allegedly crucified.
 Yusuf Ali's translation reads: